Edge of This World

 "Edge of This World" (stylized as "EDGE OF THIS WORLD") is a song recorded by Japanese singer Misia for her tenth studio album, Soul Quest.
 It was released by Ariola Japan in truetone format on April 14, 2011 and as a digital single on April 28, 2011.
-It is the theme song to the anime film adaption of King of Thorn.
+It is the theme song to the anime film adaptation of King of Thorn.

 Composition

 "Edge of This World" was composed in the key of E minor and set to a common time tempo of 123 beats per minute.
 Misia's vocals span from A_{3} to D_{5}.
 The song was created right after the release of Just Ballade.
 Misia describes it as an "edgy ballad" with a "dark electro and house" sound.
 Misia has stated that the message expressed in her lyrics, that you can "shape the world to your desires", is a direct reflection of her feelings at the time and what led to creating the soulful R&B sound of Soul Quest.
 King of Thorn director Kazuyoshi Katayama has stated that he never considered anyone other than Misia to sing to theme song to his film.